RealClarkey/Java_Quiz_Game/README.md

 - **Custom Board Feature**: A circular board UI with a player icon that moves based on dice rolls.

 ###  Circular Board Movement
-The GUI includes a rotating board mechanic where:
-- A player icon is drawn on a circular path.
-- Each dice roll moves the player along that circle by a fixed angle (e.g., 30° per position).
-- Movement is calculated using `Math.cos()` and `Math.sin()` to determine new (x, y) coordinates based on the angle and radius.
+The GUI includes a visually engaging circular game board with 24 unique positions.
+Each time the player rolls the dice, their icon moves to the next position on the board, creating the effect of rotating around a circular path.

-This adds a dynamic, board-game feel to the otherwise text-heavy quiz interface.
+The player’s position is updated using pre-defined (x, y) coordinates that follow a smooth, circular layout.
+This adds a dynamic and interactive board-game feel to the quiz experience

 ###  Admin Tools
 - Add single or multiple questions to specific CSVs or MySQL tables.